maurizioquadrio/maurizioquadrio.github.io/conferences.markdown

 # 2025

+- Spanwise forcing for drag reduction and how to understand it (a little better) via phase-scale-space statistics **M.Quadrio**
+Lille June 18 2025

 - Enhancing artificial intelligence with fluid mechanics: an opportunity for biomedical applications
 **M.Quadrio**
-*Invited keynote talk*, AI and Fluid Mechanics, 1st International AIFLUIDs Symposium, Chania (GR), May 27-30, 2025
+*Invited keynote lecture*, AI and Fluid Mechanics, 1st International AIFLUIDs Symposium, Chania (GR), May 27-30, 2025

 - A proposal for automated turbulence modeling
 **M.Castelletti** & M.Quadrio